01 of 06

 Temperature: Clivia likes average home temperatures except during its dormant period when it needs cool temperatures around 50 degrees Fahrenheit to produce flower buds.
 Clivia enjoy summering outdoors.

 Additional Tips: Clivia can get top heavy when in flower, so be sure to use a heavy pot.
 They like to be pot bound, but repot when you see the roots pushing out the top of the pot.Continue to 6 of 6 below.

 06 of 06

 Peace Lily (Spathiphyllum floribundum)

-The Peace lily is a great houseplant for the houseplant challenged.
-I guess that's why it's so popular as a housewarming gift.
+The Peace lily is a great houseplant for the houseplant challenged so it's become a popular as a housewarming gift.
 The glossy, dark green leaves are offset by white spathes or bracts that enclosing the tiny flower clusters and look almost like variegated leaves.
-I've heard claims that the flowers are lightly scented, but I can't say I've noticed.
-Still, how many other plants flower in the shadiest of homes?

 Light: Peace lilies actually prefer a bright, diffused light, but since they tolerate low light and very few flowering plants do, they have become known as a low light plant.

 Water: Allow the soil to dry between waterings, but keep an eye on it.
 If the soil is dry for too long, the leaves will start to yellow and drop.

 Fertilizer: Feed every other month with a diluted water-soluble fertilizer.
 Repot every two to three years with fresh soil.